How much do I pay for supports?

 - the price of the support.

-Paying providers when there is a gap in-between plans
+Paying providers when there is a gap between plans